 - Moxi Jump RT = Small RIC with rechargeable battery and telecoil

 - Stride PR = Power BTE with rechargeable battery

 - Insera = Custom products available in Invisible-In-Canal (IIC), Completely-in-Canal (CIC), canal and In-the-Ear (ITE) styles.

-Note that Bluetooth connectivity is offered in all of the Discover Next BTEs and RICs, but is not available in the custom products (Insera).
+Note that Bluetooth connectivity is offered in all of the Discover Next BTEs and RICs, but is available in only one of the custom products (Insera W 312).

 Both Moxi and Stride products are available in your choice of 8 different colors.
 The custom Insera products are available in 4 different color options.

 You also have a choice of 4 technology levels which are labeled: 9 (for premium), 7 (advanced), 5 (standard), and 3 (essential).
 Keep in mind as you step down in technology tiers you will also lose features, such as number of programmable channels and number of classification environments among others.
 However, the cost of the instruments also declines with technology tiers, and Unitron offers the advantage of the FLEX:UPGRADE program (see below for details).

 Unitron legacy hearing aids

 Because Unitron hearing aids can last for many years, we list below a couple older models that are still widely in circulation but are no longer widely available.